marcgall/AGO-PAR-CLIP_annotation_pipeline/README.md

 Everything else is downloaded as needed by snakemake.

+*Mac users: 'wget' must be available on the command-line.*

 **Basic Usage**

 The basic form of the pipeline is run by the following command inside the directory: "snakemake --use-conda"